CorneliusBlasko/GoTPatchNotes/README.md

 - Jon Snow: fixed a bug where a dismissed pet would remain active.
 - Jon Snow's riding ability set back to ground mount.
 - Sansa's model updated to reflect her resemblance with Cersei.
 - Arya's body model keeps changing.
 This is intended.
-Arya's reputation with Hound has been set to friendly.
+- Arya's reputation with Hound has been set to friendly.
 Hound's reputation with Arya has been set to Fuck Off to reflect this change.
 - Arya rolled back; White Walker guild banned for rest of season.
 - Podrick is now Exalted with Northern Ladies.
 New item "Staff Of Podrick" available from faction vendor.
 - Sandor Clegane fire fear has been removed.
 - Flaming sword weapon enchant removed.
+- We will be adjusting Bran's usefulness to "plot device".

 ### Lannister